Chart Color Schemes

 McCracken features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.9% of all households, including 15.1% couples with children, 41.9% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 34.1%, with lone person households at 32.6% and group households comprising 1.4%.
-The median household size is 2.0 people, which is smaller than the Rest of SA average of 2.3.
+Family households comprise 65.9% of all households, including 15.1% couples with children, 41.9% couples without children, and 8.7% single parent families.
+Non-family households make up the remaining 34.1%, with lone person households at 32.6% and group households comprising 1.4% of the total.
+The median household size is 2.0 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households